-- Dressing in layers is a smart way to go.
-And be sure to pack rain boots, umbrellas and slickers.
-This is the Pacific Northwest after all!
+- Dress in layers, and be sure to pack rain boots, umbrellas and slickers.

 - Be flexible.
 Cut it short if you see that the kids are done, or extend time if they are having fun.

-- Teach them “catch and release” when appropriate.
+- Teach and practice “catch and release” where appropriate.

 - Keep kids busy.
 Look for wildlife, have a picnic or play games.

 With these tips and some enthusiasm, you don’t need to be from a lineage of fishermen to pass on the sport.